Astronomy park named for John Glenn set to open on solstice | WHIZ News

 The John Glenn Astronomy Park is located in Hocking Hills State Park in the southeastern part of the state.
 A grand opening ribbon-cutting is scheduled Thursday to coincide with the summer solstice.

-Director Brad Hoehne (HOH’-nee) will be joined at the event by astronaut Janet Kavandi, director of NASA Glenn Research Center; Julianne Burroughs, board president of Friends of Hocking Hills State Park; and “Astronaut Harrison,” a 6-year-old Columbus boy obsessed with space.
+Director Brad Hoehne (HOH’-nee) will be joined at the event by Julianne Burroughs, board president of Friends of Hocking Hills State Park, and “Astronaut Harrison,” a 6-year-old Columbus boy obsessed with space.

 Activities will include sunset viewing, a sky diver and star and planet gazing through the park’s powerful telescopes.